 Fully differential input SAR ADCs accept two inputs, where one input is complementary to the other (see Figure 3).
 The differential signal between the two inputs (VDIFF = AINP – AINM) is converted.

 In most differential input SARs, there is restriction on the common mode voltage (VCM = (AINP + AINM)/2) for the ADC inputs, which translates to a fixed DC offset for both signals (typically REF/2 with tolerance of +/-100mV).

 However, as is shown in Figure 3, there are newer SAR ADCs with a unique input stage that can handle common mode voltages that can vary from 0 to REF.
 Such an input is referred to as true-differential input.

-Figure 3: Fully Differential Input Configuration
+Figure 3: Fully Differential and True Differential Input Configuration

 Fully differential SAR ADCs support bipolar inputs and/or multiple channels, similar to single-ended SAR ADCs.
 Applications that use transformer output employ fully differential input SARs.